 LIANZA has active member communities based regionally or with shared interests in particular aspects of library and information management.
 If you haven't joined one yet, what are you waiting for?
 These communities use LIANZA as a platform to connect and get things done.
 Special interest communities are formed by our members, for our members, and we love it.

-Each community is run by hard-working volunteers who work in the sector – these incredible people use their spare time to create and lead these communities and their events!
+Each community is run by volunteers who work in the sector – these incredible people use their spare time to lead these communities and their events!
 So, what do LIANZA communities have to offer?

 - valuable professional development activities